TheEnbyWitch/LunarViewer/README.md

 ## Building
 ### On Windows
-Run `premake5-2019.bat` to create a Visual Studio 2019 solution!
+Run `premake-2019.bat` to create a Visual Studio 2019 solution!
 ### On Linux/Mac
-You're on your own for now.
-The project uses [premake5](https://premake.github.io/), so it should be easy enough to set up.
+Run `premake-linux.sh` to create the Makefiles and then run `make` to build!
+(You can do `make config=release_x64` to make a release build)

 ## Helpful resources used in the making of this project